blocknetdx/documentation/docs/service-nodes/setup.md

 	1. Stop your *Staking Wallet*.
-If your *Staking Wallet* has been set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux), and the alias for `stcli` has also been set up according to that guide, you can stop your *Staking Wallet* by issuing the follow command:
+If your *Staking Wallet* has been set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux), and the alias for `blocknet-cli` has also been set up according to that guide, you can stop your *Staking Wallet* by issuing the follow command:
 			  ```
-			  stcli stop
+			  blocknet-cli stop
 			  ```
 	1. Change the Peer-to-Peer (P2P) port and the RPC port of your *Staking Wallet* so they don't conflict with the P2P port and the RPC port of your